-GOVERNOR’S OFFICE NEWS RELEASE: OHA named co-trustee of Papahānaumokuākea Marine National MonumentPosted on Jan 12, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: OHA named co-trustee of Papahānaumokuākea Marine National MonumentPosted on Jan 12, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Joins state, NOAA, Fish & Wildlife Service

 HONOLULU – Gov. David Ige, the Office of Hawaiian Affairs (OHA) and the U.S. Secretaries of Interior and Commerce have signed an updated Memorandum of Agreement (MOA) adding OHA as a co-trustee of Papahānaumokuākea Marine National Monument.
 It is the largest, contiguous, fully protected conservation area in the U.S. and encompasses 583,000 square miles of ocean waters, including ten islands and atolls in the Northwestern Hawaiian Islands.

 With the signing of the updated MOA, co-trustee agencies are: the Commerce Department (National Oceanic and Atmospheric Administration); the Interior Department (Fish and Wildlife Service); the State of Hawai‘i Land and Natural Resources Department (DLNR) and the Office of Hawaiian Affairs.